fbpx

 Limestone is a fairly easy rock to break into smaller pieces if needed.

-In fact, a little too easy!
+A little too easy!

 In many cases, hobbyists will simply bash a towel-covered piece of rock with a large hammer.